luis198327/Personal-Trainer/README.md

 ## Credits
 ### Content
-+ All content was written by the developer.
++ All content was written by the developer, unless referenced below.

 ### Code
-+ I used code from W3 Schools to be able to produce a responsive navigational bar.
-The script added to the html pages has been clearly referenced to this.
++ To produce a responsive navigational bar, W3Schools was used and code/script added to the html page to produce this.

 ### Media
 + The Personal Trainer logo was searched using google images and taken from [the hungry jpeg](https://thehungryjpeg.com/product/3804709-monogram-pt-logo-design) website.